 Try to keep your pup indoors when it’s warm and humid and in air conditioning if possible.
 Never leave your husky in the hot car either even for a short period of time.
 This can turn deadly.

 Huskies can be absolute drama queens but this breed is rarely aggressive.
 They are mostly a friendly and playful breed.
 This is not to say that a husky or any other mild-mannered breed can’t become aggressive.

-When you are making the addition of a Siberian husky to your family, choose only a reputable breeder with good references, visit the breeding facility and view both parents, Make sure both are calm, stable and question the breeder about any genetic or behavioral problems.
+When you are making the addition a Siberian husky to your family, choose only a reputable breeder with good references, visit the breeding facility and view both parents, Make sure both are calm, and stable, and question the breeder about any genetic or behavioral problems.

 All breeds need the training to own an obedient and well-mannered dog.
 Training should begin at an early age and exposing your husky pup to formal training will not only give them the essential training they need but help you with the process and provide them with extra important socialization with people and dogs.

 Dealing with aggression in dogs

 The Siberian husky is one of the least likely breeds to exhibit aggression, but it can happen.
 If your husky shows signs of aggression as a puppy or an adult you need to deal with this issue immediately and not sweep the problem under the rug.

 Doing so can become dangerous.
 It could be a case of just an isolated incident, where something triggered aggression like growling, lunging, or snapping, but you need to pinpoint exactly what the trigger could be and avoid it if able.

 Dealing with aggression is necessary because the situation is not safe especially if children are involved.